3 Things Your CPA Wishes You Knew Before Tax Season

 This is the one that catches people off guard every single year.

-When your business took out a loan, that money was not taxable income.
+When your business took out a loan, that money wasn’t taxable income.
 It showed up on your balance sheet as a liability — basically, an IOU.
 When you make your monthly payment, a portion goes toward paying down that IOU (the principal) and a portion goes toward the interest the lender is charging you.

 Only the interest piece is a deductible business expense.